rasoulbsd/tradingview-crawler/README.md

 * Create email in Cpanel
 * exporting account history
 * Create account in Tradingview
-* log in to an Tradingview account
+* log in to a Tradingview account
 * set prop in paper trading in Tradingview for an existing account